 The next point on our list of retail 101 is to organize your selling platform.
 Establish a physical presence for your company to make your goals a reality, based on the ideal location that suits your business.
 Service-based business owners may be able to operate from the comfort of their own homes using only a laptop and a cell phone.
 Meanwhile, retail firms, in addition to a sales outlet, may require storage space.
 If you start as an online company, make sure to have a well-functioning eCommerce site that suits your target customers (such as social media or website).

 Here is the next retail 101 fact: Most organizations nowadays rely on technology to be successful.
 A point of sale system, CRM, email marketing tools, and other important operating equipment that you should consider using in your organization are just a few examples.

-If you run a retail business, for example, your point-of-sale system should be a must-have.
-If your staff is wasting too much time searching for different items or monitoring who made which sales, here is the solution.
+For example, your point-of-sale system should be a must-have if you run a retail business.
+If your staff wastes too much time searching for different items or monitoring who made which sales, here is the solution.
 ConnectPOS, being a leading point of sale supplier, provides the most up-to-date omnichannel capabilities as well as 24/7 customer service.
 If you’re searching for a reliable and up-to-date point-of-sale system, this might be an excellent option.

 Consider hiring staff members

 Retail 101 needs smooth-running human resource management.
-While you’re thinking about each member of your team, think about if you’ll need to start hiring new people.
+While thinking about each team member, think about if you’ll need to start hiring new people.
 This is particularly important if you’ve been growing busier or notice that you might be understaffed.
 In case you believe someone is not fitting in with your team or performing as expected, it may be time to let them go so that a new incomer may enter your company and shine.